-For visual arts and theater studio work, background in the area of study is required.
-Students enrolling in creative writing must be majors or minors in English or creative writing.
-For all students, previous survey courses in European history or arts history are recommended, but not required.
+For visual arts, photography, and theater studio electives, background in the area of study is required.
+Students enrolling in creative writing must be majors or minors in writing.
+For all students, previous survey courses in European history or arts history are highly recommended, but not required.

 Access Virtual Library Guide

 The interdisciplinary coursework for the Czech Republic: Arts and Social Change program focuses on the complex cultural history of the Czech lands and the lasting impact of communism on Czech society.
 Students participate in intensive language instruction and field-based activities that offer unique insight into twentieth-century Czech society and culture and the challenges facing the long-celebrated Czech tradition in the visual and performing arts, film, and photography.
 During the final month of the semester, students leverage their field study experience and research skills to complete an Independent Study Project (ISP) that critically examines a topic related to the program theme.
 Students have the option to produce creative work for their independent study, such as painting, sculpture, photography, or writing a short story or theater script inspired by their experience and studies of Czech arts and society.

 Links to syllabi below are from current and forthcoming courses offered on this program.
 Because courses develop and change over time to take advantage of dynamic learning opportunities, actual course content will vary from term to term.

 The syllabi can be useful for students, faculty, and study abroad offices in assessing credit transfer.
 Read more about credit transfer.

 Czech History, Arts, and Civil Society I — syllabus

 (EURO 3000 / 3 credits / 45 class hours)